-Black Sabbath bassist Geezer Butler (from Guitar World magazine, March 2004): "A lot of the Paranoid album was written around the time of our first album, Black Sabbath.
+Geezer Butler (from Guitar World magazine, March 2004): "A lot of the Paranoid album was written around the time of our first album, Black Sabbath.
 We recorded the whole thing in about two or three days, live in the studio.
-The Song 'Paranoid' was written as an afterthought.
+The song 'Paranoid' was written as an afterthought.
 We basically needed a 3-minute filler for the album, and Tony came up with the riff.
 I quickly did the lyrics, and Ozzy was reading them as he was singing."

 Suggestion credit: Tim - Miramichi, Canada